Danielcoffee/learnvim/linux.md

 ## Linux desktop

 # Power User
+- sudo -s: use root
+- sudo -i or `su`: then pass
+- password user # with password root
+- exit: to quit
 ## Shell
 - echo $PATH: path to variable: run left to right.
+- trick: can add current to path: `PATH=$PATH:.`
 - can add your command to /home/<name>/.local/bin
 - type -a <command name>: locate where command.
 - locate <command name>: locate where command.